 DeYoung Natural Area

 The project is one of the largest the Conservancy has taken on.
 “Cedar Lake has the greatest amount of shoreline protected of any inland lake in the County,” said Heiman.
 Much of the shore contains wetlands critical to the health of Cedar Lake, he adds.
-Portions of the upland are currently being farmed by a neighbor.

 The farm has a rich agricultural history.
 (Learn more about a partnership with EMU’s Graduate School in Historic Preservation and the work to document the history of DeYoung by clicking on some of the links below.)